fog/fog/lib/fog/rackspace/docs/storage.md

 To download a file from a private or public directory:

-	file = directory.files.get('germany.jpg')
+	file_object = directory.files.get('germany.jpg')
-	File.open('germany.jpg', 'w') {|f| f.write(file.body) }
+	File.open('germany.jpg', 'w') {|f| f.write(file_object.body) }

 ## Accessing Files Through CDN

 The CDN service offers several different URLs to access your files.

-The simpiest is with the default container URL.
+The simplest is with the default container URL.
 This can be accessed as follows:

 	file.public_url

-For a more user friendly URL, you can create a `CNAME` DNS record pointing the URL generated by the `public_url` method.
+For a more user-friendly URL, you can create a `CNAME` DNS record pointing to the URL generated by the `public_url` method.
 Then set the`CNAME` on the `Directory` object using the attribute `cdn_cname`.
 Note, that the `cdn_cname` attribute does not persist and will need to be specified every time a directory object is retrieved.

-To access the file using SSL, you will need to specify the option `:rackspace_cdn_ssl => true` when creating `Fog::Storage` service.
-This will cause the `public_url` method to return the SSL secured URL.
+To access the file using SSL, you need to specify the option `:rackspace_cdn_ssl => true` when creating `Fog::Storage` service.
+This will cause the `public_url` method to return the SSL-secured URL.

 To stream content use the following: